 While I walk through the streets of Hoi An, in my just bought ‘backpacker-trousers’, I feel the heat of the sun burning on my head.
 It is hot.
 It is the first hot day I’ve had since I am in Vietnam – as at this point it is still Winter in the north of Vietnam.

-It’s definitely Summer here, in Hoi An.
+Here it’s definitely Summer.
 I adore it, enjoy the dose of Summer before leaving back home again, where the cold Christmas days are waiting for me.

 Even though it’s my third day in Hoi An I haven’t actually seen the village yet.